UmerHA/fastmobile/ReadMe.md

 The Hyperview shell is a thin RN wrapper; your Python code stays on the server.

 ### Can I mix FastHTML & FastMobile?
 Partly.
-While you can't use FastHTML components because as Hyperview only supports a restricted set of tags, you can use the other mechanisms FastHTML has like `sessions`, `databases`, `beforeware` etc.
+While you can't use FastHTML components because Hyperview only supports a restricted set of tags, you can use the other mechanisms FastHTML has like `sessions`, `databases`, `beforeware` etc.

 ## 5. Further reading
 - Hyperview docs ([hyperview.org](https://hyperview.org/))